Sara Kingdom: Audio drama resurrection

 Jean Marsh reprised the role for the Companion Chronicles range of Big Finish Productions audio dramas, set just after the Christmas episode.
 In The Guardian of the Solar System, it is revealed that the TARDIS traveled back in time and Sara unintentionally met Mavic Chen over a year before the events of The Daleks' Master Plan.
 Sara believes her interference in this brief sidestep may have driven Chen to strike a deal with the Daleks.

 In the first drama produced, Home Truths, The Doctor, Steven and Sara found a house in Ely in the far future that was so advanced, its abilities seemed like magic.
 It granted people's wishes.
 However, it did not have a conscience, and it accidentally killed its owners in response to their instinctive desires during a moment of frustration.
 Sara implanted a copy of her consciousness into the house to give it a human perspective to make decisions in the future, and it lived with her voice and mind and memories for over a century.
 Even after the civilization around it collapsed, the house lived on, a mysterious anomaly to the de-civilized humans.
 Many feared it, but some would explore it and Sara would make them comfortable and grant their wishes.

 The third tale, Guardian of the Solar System, finds the house and Sara finally separating.
 She trades places with a man named Robert, to whom she had told stories and granted wishes for many years.
 The trade, Robert's final wish, gives him the ability to do almost anything, although it necessitates sacrificing his body.
 Sara is suddenly reborn in a new version of her original body, albeit slightly older and with a thousand years of memories.
 However, she has no idea what happened to the real Sara after she left the house.
 This new Sara feels lost in this new world, so Robert grants her final wish.
 The TARDIS materializes in front of her; inside it, the Doctor (implied to be an incarnation other than the first) wonders what force dragged it down to Earth.

 Sara also features in the Early Adventures series audios An Ordinary Life, where the Doctor, Steven and Sara are forced to live in 1965 for a few weeks after damage to the TARDIS, and The Sontarans, where the Doctor, Steven and Sara encounter the Sontarans for the first time, in the form of a raid on an asteroid colony that Sara had read about in her past.

+In the audio The Anachronauts Steven hoped his relationship with Sara might develop.
+Steven realises that he's in an illusion when Sara says that she loves him, as while Steven has an interest in Sara he knows that she doesn't feel the same way.